Sarohia94/Project-5-Bedside-Tales/README.md

 Bedside Tales is a business to customer e-commerce site (B2C).
 It is designed for those who wish to find appropriate, inspiring bed time reading for children.

-The site is deployed to Heroku, uses Amazon S3 for cloud storage, ElephantSQL for the database and Stripe for payment processing.
+The site is deployed to Heroku.
+It uses Amazon S3 for cloud storage, ElephantSQL for the database and Stripe for payment processing.

 [Go to Bedside Tales!](https://project-5-bedside-tales-0c52d874d839.herokuapp.com/)